mouhsinea/fzmouhsine/README.md

       Decide on the metric or score to rate movies on.
       Calculate the score for every movie.
       Sort the movies based on the score and output the top results.

+then we built a system that recommends movies that are similar to a particular movie.
+More specifically, we computed pairwise similarity scores for all movies based on their plot descriptions and recommend movies based on that similarity score